What is Integrative Medicine?

 The AIHM Interprofessional Fellowship offers a meaningful solution to the current siloed model of integrative health care.
-AIHM’s 1,000 hour hybrid online program with residential retreats and clinical immersion experiences is the first truly interprofessional fellowship in integrative health and medicine; fellows learn with and from one another, and represent multiple professional disciplines, including medical, osteopathic, naturopathic and chiropractic physicians; advanced practice nurses; registered nurses and direct entry midwives with a master’s degree or doctorate in a health related field; physician assistants; licensed acupuncturists; registered dieticians; dentists, pharmacists, psychologists; and licensed clinical social workers.
+AIHM’s 1,000-hour hybrid online program with residential retreats and clinical immersion experiences is the first truly interprofessional fellowship in integrative health and medicine.
+AIHM Fellows learn with and from one another and represent multiple professional disciplines, including medical, osteopathic, naturopathic and chiropractic physicians, advanced practice nurses, registered nurses and direct entry midwives with a master’s degree or doctorate in a health related field, physician assistants, licensed acupuncturists, registered dieticians, dentists, pharmacists, psychologists, and licensed clinical social workers.
 Fellows will become change agents for their communities and expert communicators with professionals in other disciplines, thus paving the road to elevate interprofessional education and collaboration.

 As the AIHM community and its influence grows, we anticipate the interprofessional model to expand dramatically, as true integration requires that we learn how to actually work together.

-We are all too aware of the staggering economic impact of the most common preventable chronic diseases.
+We are all too aware of the staggering economic impact of the most common preventable chronic diseases, which affect one in three Americans.
 Integrative health and medicine focuses on prevention, high-quality partnerships among clinicians, a collaborative relationship between practitioners and patients/clients, and evidence-based therapies that are not only effective, but tend to improve health.
 These areas of focus may feel merely conceptual within a conventional framework, but they are the driving factors behind the success of an integrative health model.
-It is important to understand that integrative health is inclusive of conventional care; over 40% of hospitals offer at least some integrative services to inpatients, and integrative services are now becoming normalized in institutional and clinic settings.
+It is important to understand that integrative health is inclusive of conventional care; over 40%1 of hospitals offer at least some integrative services to inpatients, and integrative services are now becoming normalized in institutional and clinic settings.

 Data from the Bravewell Collaborative demonstrated the efficacy of an integrative approach to health care derived from three sources: research conducted at universities, studies at corporations for employee wellness and pilot projects run by insurers.
 The research also revealed that significant health benefits can be realized by using three strategies: integrative lifestyle change programs for those with chronic illness, integrative interventions for people with depression and integrative prevention strategies for all.